AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

 It is likely this process of mixing from the scale of the flow down to the inner viscous length scale is commonly referred to as "rapid mix."
 Here we showed that this mixing is indeed rapid and is really only a concern in the case where the coagulant injection point is very close to the location where the flow is split into multiple treatment trains.

 ### Shear-diffusion transport
 After the first few seconds in which mixing occurs from the length scale of the flow down to the inner viscous length scale the next step in the transport process is blending of the coagulant uniformly with the raw water.
 At the end of the turbulent transport the coagulant stock has been stretched out into thin bands throughout the raw water, but the two fluids are not actually blended together by turbulence.
-The blending is accomplished by fluid deformation.
+The blending is accomplished by fluid deformation and then by molecular diffusion.

 #### Fluid deformation by Shear

 The time scale for fluid deformation is $1/G$ where $G$ is the velocity gradient.
 This simple relationship is because the velocity of fluid deformation is proportional to the length scale and thus the time to travel any given distance is always the same.
-Velocity gradients in conventional mechanized rapid mix units are order 1000 Hz and thus the time for fluid deformation to blur concentration gradients is approximately 1 ms. This confirms the idea that blending the coagulant with the raw water is actually a very fast process with the slowest phase being the transport at the scale of reactor.
+Velocity gradients in conventional mechanized rapid mix units are order 1000 Hz and thus the time for fluid deformation to blur concentration gradients is approximately 1 ms. This confirms the idea that blending the coagulant with the raw water is actually a very fast process with the slowest phase being the transport by turbulent eddies at the scale of reactor.

 #### Einstein's diffusion equation